2008 Mercedes-Benz CLK-Class

 Safety features that come on all CLKs include multi-stage front-impact airbags.
 Coupes get front passenger side-impact airbags that protect the torso, and curtain-style head protection airbags for both front and rear passengers.
 The convertibles combine both torso and head protection in the same side-impact airbags.
 The also feature pop-up rollbars that automatically deploy if the electronics sense a pending rollover.
 TeleAid accident notification is standard.
 Side-impact airbags for the rear passengers are optional ($390).
 Anti-lock brakes (ABS) with emergency Brake Assist and Electronic Stability Control are standard.
 The Extended Mobility package ($200) includes run-flat tires and a tire pressure warning system.
 4Matic all-wheel drive adds a measure of safety in slippery conditions.

-The Mercedes-Benz CLK is beautiful, no arguing that, and its beauty lies in its symmetry and balance.
+The Mercedes-Benz CLK is beautiful, and its beauty lies in its symmetry and balance.
 The CLK looks forceful, but also elegant and sophisticated, and it blends form and function nicely.
 Under the rear half of its sweeping roofline is a back seat with room for two adults, not the parcel shelf that passes for a seat in some high-end coupes.

 The CLK is a fairly compact car, based on a lengthened version of the same chassis used for the small Mercedes C-Class sedans.
 Yet the designers have successfully infused it with the presence and bearing of a much larger coupe like the big Mercedes CL.